Kevin Lepage: Winston Cup 1998–2002

 He began 2000 unsponsored, before picking up backing from FamilyClick.com.
-He failed to qualify twice and finished 28th in points with one Top 5 and three Top 10s with a best finish of 5th at Texas.
-At the end of the year, FamilyClick ended its backing and Roush closed the 16 team.
+He failed to qualify twice and finished 28th in points with one top-five and three top-tens with a best finish of fifth at Texas.
+At the end of the year, FamilyClick ended its backing and Roush closed the No. 16 team.
 That season Lepage restarted his No. 71 Busch team as Matrix Motorsports in a partnership with Brewco Motorsports with sponsorship from Red Man, Southern Pride Chewing Tobacco and State Fair Corn Dogs.
-He finished 42nd in points with 10 starts, one Top 5 and two Top 10s with a best finish of 3rd at Atlanta.
+He finished 42nd in points with ten starts, one top-five, and two top-tens with a best finish of third at Atlanta.

-In 2001 Lepage returned to the Busch Series to run his own team, Matrix Motorsports, driving the No. 71 State Fair Corn Dogs/Ball Park Franks Ford.
-Running 15 races, he had one top-five (3rd at Fontana), four top-tens and a pole at Kansas Speedway.
+In 2001, Lepage returned to the Busch Series to run his own team, Matrix Motorsports, driving the No. 71 State Fair Corn Dogs/Ball Park Franks Ford.
+Running fifteen races, he had one top-five (third at Fontana), four top-tens, and a pole at Kansas Speedway.
 In addition to those races he drove for Phoenix Racing at Loudon (Finished 35th).
-His team also won the pole (Finished 8th) at Watkins Glen with Scott Pruett.
+His team also won the pole (Finished eighth) at Watkins Glen with Scott Pruett.
 He also returned to the Cup series, running the No. 4 Kodak Chevrolet for Morgan-McClure Motorsports, replacing Robby Gordon after five races.
-Lepage had a best finish of 11th (Texas) in 21 races with them.
-Late in the season, he switched to the No. 7 Nations Rent Ultra Motorsports Ford, posting a 10th-place finish at Talladega Superspeedway.
+Lepage had a best finish of eleventh (Texas) in 21 races with them.
+Late in the season, he switched to the No. 7 NationsRent Ultra Motorsports Ford, posting a tenth place finish at Talladega Superspeedway.
 Despite missing seven races, Lepage ended up 36th in points.